 You will be able to edit your protected sheet as well as unlock it to set a new password.

 Recovering your forgotten Excel password does not have to be stressful or frustrating.
-There are a lot of effective methods through which you can unlock your Excel file, and the most recommended of all is the Passper for Excel.
+There are a lot of effective methods through which you can unlock your Excel file, and the most recommended of all is the Passper Excel Password Remover.
 You can use this tool for any versions of Excel.
 Get your copy of the tool today!!